Econiverse/econiverse/content/fundamentals/account_types/drs/_index.md

 ---

-The Direct Registration System allows stock owners to hold stock on the official company register in their own name.
-When shares are held in a broker, they are registered to the DTC (street name).
+The Direct Registration System (DRS) enables stock owners to have their shares held directly on the official company register in their own name.
+In contrast, when shares are held with a broker, they are registered under the DTC (street name).

 {{< toc-tree >}}